-Both additive and subtractive sculpture are an important part of artwork, and they have been in use for a very long time.
+Both additive and subtractive sculptures are an important part of the artwork, and they have been in use for a very long time.

-They help the artists to make sketches and turn their thinking into actual shape and form.
+They help the artists to make sketches and turn their thinking into actual shapes and forms.

 The basic process of both processes is different, but it tends to do the work in a more refined form.